KPMG: Tech CEOs fear ‘return to territorialism’ as risk for growth

 The survey was based on interviews with 104 tech CEOs.
 And while it didn’t spell the idea out specifically, it is clearly a reference to the trade wars initiated by U.S. President Donald Trump.

-Only 3 percent of CEOs say their top-line revenue growth will be more than 5 percent over the next three years, while 49 percent say it will be between 2 percent to 5 percent, and 48 percent say it will be less than 2 percent.
+Only 3 percent of CEOs say their top-line revenue growth will be more than 5 percent over the next three years, while 49 percent say it will be between 2 percent and 5 percent, and 48 percent say it will be less than 2 percent.

 Over the next three years, 42 percent of CEOs say they will expand their company’s headcount by between 6 percent and 10 percent, and 43 percent say they will expand less than 5 percent.